GraphMend: Code Transformations for Fixing Graph Breaks in PyTorch 2: Motivation

-\subsection{FX graph breaks}
+\paragraph{\textbf{FX graph breaks.}}

-Let us consider the modified program in Figure~\ref{fig:graph_break_example}, which adds a conditional branch to the forward pass of Figure~\ref{fig:forward-code}.
-When Dynamo tries to symbolically evaluate the function to capture FX graph, it cannot capture the conditional branch because the outcome depends on the runtime value of the tensor expression \texttt{x.sum}.
-Therefore, it inserts a graph break.
-As a result, the computation before the branch is recorded in one FX graph, the conditional is executed in eager mode, and the remaining operations are traced into a second FX graph \cite{pyotrch2, pytorch_compiler_troubleshooting}.
+When TorchDynamo tries to symbolically evaluate the function in Figure~\ref{fig:dc_example}(a) to capture an FX graph, it cannot capture the conditional branch because the outcome depends on the runtime value of the tensor expression \pyinline{x.sum()}.
+Therefore, it inserts a graph break~\cite{pyotrch2, pytorch_compiler_troubleshooting}.